telstra/open-kilda/src-gui/README.md

 **kilda_gui_db_username** will be DB username **kilda_gui_db_password** will be DB password
 ### MySQL Migration
-> See [Apache Derby To MySQL Migration](https://github.com/telstra/open-kilda/tree/improvement/derby_to_mysql_migration/docs/gui/ApacheDerbyToMySQLMigration.md) to view migration documention for migrating databasae from Derby to MySQL.
+> See [Apache Derby To MySQL Migration](/docs/gui/ApacheDerbyToMySQLMigration.md) to view migration documention for migrating databasae from Derby to MySQL.

 ### User Documentation

-> See `README.user.releases.md` for view user documentation.
+> See [README.user.releases](/docs/gui/README.user.releases.md) for view user documentation.

-[README.user.releases]: README.user.releases.md